AsusBit/shadow-watch/README.md

 This will create an optimized production build in the `build` folder.

-## Usage
+## Usage Guide

-1. View all reported crimes on the interactive map
+1. **View Crimes**: Browse all reported crimes on the interactive map
-2. Use the search bar to filter crimes by ID, type, or date
+2. **Search Crimes**: Use the search bar to filter crimes by:
+   - Crime ID
+   - Crime type
+   - Date and time
+3. **Interact with Map**:
-3. Click on crime cards to focus on their location on the map
+   - Click crime cards to focus on their location
+   - Zoom and pan the map
+   - Click markers to view crime details
+4. **Report Crimes**:
-4. Report new crimes using the "Report Crime" button
+   - Click "Report Crime" button
+   - Fill in crime details
-5. Select crime location on the map
+   - Select location on the map
-6. Fill in crime details and submit
+   - Submit the report

 ## Contributing